 You can take pain relievers like ibuprofen or naproxen.
 But be sure to follow the instructions on the label so you don’t accidentally take too much.
 If you and your doctor decide you need to take something for your fibroids, you may want to consider these other options:

-To help prevent more growth of the fibroid, your doctor may recommend that you stop taking birth control pills or hormone replacement therapy.
-But in some cases, oral contraceptives are prescribed to help control the bleeding and anemia from fibroids, even though certain forms of the pill may cause fibroids to grow.
+- Hormone therapy.
+To help prevent more growth of the fibroid, your doctor may recommend that you stop taking birth control pills or using hormone replacement therapy.
+But in some cases, your doctor may prescribe certain types of birth control pills to help control bleeding and anemia from fibroids.

-To shrink a fibroid, your doctor may recommend uterine fibroid embolization.
-In this procedure, polyvinyl alcohol (PVA) is injected into the arteries that feed the fibroid.
-The PVA blocks the blood supply to the fibroid, causing it to shrink.
-Uterine fibroid embolization is a nonsurgical procedure, but you may need to spend several nights in the hospital since nausea, vomiting, and pain may occur in the first few days afterward.
+- Fibroid embolization is a procedure in which your doctor injects polyvinyl alcohol (PVA) particles into arteries that feed the fibroid.
+The PVA blocks the blood supply to the fibroid, which makes it shrink.
+It’s not surgery, but you may need to spend several nights in the hospital because you might have nausea, vomiting, and pain afterward.